fsfe/reuse-docs/spec.md

 beginning and end with `SPDX-SnippetEnd` to mark the Snippet's end.

-Do note that SPDX snippet tags MUST start with `SPDX-Snippet`, meaning that the correct copyright notice in a Snippet is `SPDX-SnippetCopyrightText`.
+Do note that SPDX snippet tags MUST start with `SPDX-Snippet`, meaning that the correct SPDX copyright tag in a Snippet is `SPDX-SnippetCopyrightText`.

 Example: